Joining the Union as an apprentice

 Protect your qualifications

-The ETU represents electrical apprentices on many training, electrical licensing and standards committees throughout Australia, to ensure you get the most out of your apprenticeship and work safely while earning wages.
+The ETU represents electrical apprentices on many training, electrical licensing and standards committees throughout Australia.
+We want to ensure you get the most out of your apprenticeship and work safely while earning wages.
 We recognise the skills needed to be an electrician and have won better conditions and wages for electricians and apprentices in hundreds of agreements that we have negotiated around the country.

 Know your rights

 Often apprentices are misled, vulnerable to exploitation and aren’t aware of their rights.
-One of the most common misconceptions is that electrical apprentices have to pay for their own TAFE fees and textbooks which is simply not true.
+One of the most common misconceptions is that electrical apprentices have to pay for their own TAFE fees and textbooks.
+This is simply not true.

 The ETU has recovered hundreds of thousands of dollars for our apprentice members in unpaid entitlements.

 Mature-aged or adult apprentices often have more responsibilities than a younger worker.
 You may have children, a mortgage and more bills to pay.
-Because of this the ETU actively campaigned to get the award wage for first-year adult apprentices increased from $289 per week in 2012 to where it is now at over $790 per week.
+The ETU actively campaigned to get the award wage for first-year adult apprentices increased from $289 per week in 2012 to where it is now at over $790 per week.
 All union-endorsed EBAs offer higher rates for apprentices, including adult apprentices.